 When parents embark on a court application, the court will encourage them to mediate their dispute, to explore whether these issues can be resolved without judicial involvement.
 The government has confirmed that it intends to change the law so that there is some form of presumption of shared parenting, but this is not yet enshrined in law.
 It is not clear whether making shared parenting a legal right will assist parents in meeting the best interests of their children, but in the meantime, this concept of “the best interests of the child” is the ultimate guiding compass for the court throughout proceedings of this nature.

-*Re P (Shared Residence Order) EWCA Civ 1639Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+*Re P (Shared Residence Order) EWCA Civ 1639Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.